 Account home provides a summary of your account activity and highlights the top Tweets, mentions, and followers for any given month.
-The new landing page provides detailed information on how your account is performing, how far you’ve progressed, and helpful tips on how to improve your account strategy.
+The new landing page provides detailed information on how your account is performing, how far you’ve progressed, and offers helpful tips on how to improve your account strategy.

-The Tweet activity dashboard is a tool you can use to learn more about your tweets and how they resonate with your audience.
+The Tweet activity dashboard is a tool you can use to learn more about your tweets and how they really resonate with your audience.
 By clicking on any tweet, you can get a detailed view of the number of Retweets, replies, likes, follows, or clicks it receives.
-This tool can help you to get detailed insights into who your audience is, especially those who engage with your Tweets.
+This tool can help you to get keen insights into who your audience actually is, especially those who engage with your Tweets.

 For example, focus on sports topics in your ads.

 Here you can find videos published from studio.twitter.com or ads.twitter.com.